nmecsys/Calendar/README.md

 # Calendar
-Tools for calculating working days and holidays
+Tools for calculating working days and holidays in Brazil

 | Feriado  | Considerado  |
 |---|---|